open-mmlab/mmyolo/docs/en/user_guides/config.md

 - Update keys inside a list of configs.

   Some config dicts are composed as a list in your config.
-For example, the training pipeline `train_dataloader.dataset.pipeline` is normally a list e.g. `[dict(type='LoadImageFromFile'), ...]`.
+For example, the training pipeline `train_dataloader.dataset.pipeline` is normally a list, e.g. `[dict(type='LoadImageFromFile'), ...]`.
 If you want to change `'LoadImageFromFile'` to `'LoadImageFromNDArray'` in the pipeline, you may specify `--cfg-options data.train.pipeline.0.type=LoadImageFromNDArray`.

 - Update values of list/tuples.

-  If the value to be updated is a list or a tuple.
-For example, the config file normally sets `model.data_preprocessor.mean=[123.675, 116.28, 103.53]`.
+  Sometimes the value to update is a list or a tuple, for example, the config file normally sets `model.data_preprocessor.mean=[123.675, 116.28, 103.53]`.
 If you want to change the mean values, you may specify `--cfg-options model.data_preprocessor.mean="[127,127,127]"`.
 Note that the quotation mark `"` is necessary to support list/tuple data types, and that **NO** white space is allowed inside the quotation marks in the specified value.

 ## Config name style